AllanOrt/Car-game/README.md

 Modifications made by AllanOrt in 2025.
 This version is released under the GNU General Public License v3.0 (see LICENSE file).

+# How to run
+1. Navigate to the downloaded folder and install all necessary packages by executing the command `pip install -r requirements.txt`.
+2. Run the game by executing the command `python3 car_game.py`.